gofynd/fdk-client-swift/documentation/application/USER.md

 | body | OAuthRequestAppleSchema | yes | Request body |

-Enables login through Apple ID specifically for iOS users.
+Use this API to login or register in iOS app using Apple Account credentials.

 *Returned Response:*